holorum/USSLongIslandBot/readme.md

 To use your token simple create a "token" file in the folder where the main.py file is and you are good to go.

+### cron.py

+`cron.py` is to be run every so often so it creates and update `games.json` from which the bot recommends the games.
+You should make a cronjob out of it or just run it manually every once in a while.

 ### End
 Currently this is all you need to run your own USS Long Island Bot like bot.